-Kleinberg et al. [20] formulate some natural approximations to max-min fairness and advocate them as suitable fairness conditions for certain routing and load balancing applications.
+Kleinberg, Rabani, and Tardos [20] formulated some natural approximations to max-min fairness and advocated them as suitable fairness conditions for certain routing and load balancing applications.
 It would be interesting to study the convergence complexity of such approximations within the framework of rate-based flow control algorithms.

-Acknowledgments: Our thanks go to the anonymous PODC 1997 and SIAM Journal on Computing reviewers for their helpful comments.
+Acknowledgments.
+Our thanks go to the anonymous PODC 1997 and SIAM Journal on Computing reviewers for their helpful comments.